Christ's Resurrection Basilica, Kaunas: Resurrection Basilica today

-The church now features two towers: one is 70 meters high, and a lower one arises from the main altar.
+The basilica now features two towers: one is 70 meters high, and a lower one arises from the main altar.
 In the main tower's upper level there is an additional chapel.
-An elevator permits access to the church's roof, which affords a panoramic view of the city.
+An elevator permits access to the basilica's roof, which affords a panoramic view of the city.

-The church stands atop Kaunas's Green Hill, Žaliakalnis.
+The basilica stands atop Kaunas's Green Hill, Žaliakalnis.
 Its cellarage houses a columbarium and a parish museum.
-The church is not solely dedicated to Roman Catholic ceremonies - it is also used for community gatherings and events, and as a preschool.
+The basilica is not solely dedicated to Roman Catholic ceremonies - it is also used for community gatherings and events, and as a preschool.
 The sanctuary seats 400; altogether, it can accommodate about 5,000 people.